 Layer 1: Start with the job, not the model

-Every AI product I have built started with the same question: what is the person trying to accomplish?
+Every AI product I've built started with the same question: what's the person trying to accomplish?

 At FLUXX Health, we built a menopause education platform with AI-driven phase detection.
-The capability was impressive -- quiz responses mapped to hormonal phases using a scoring engine.
-But the job was not "detect my phase."
-The job was "help me understand what is happening to my body and what to do about it."
+The capability was impressive - quiz responses mapped to hormonal phases using a scoring engine.
+But the job wasn't "detect my phase."
+The job was "help me understand what's happening to my body and what to do about it."
 Phase detection was infrastructure.
 The product was clarity.

 When I built assessment tools for my own practice, the same principle applied.
-The AI Maturity Assessment does not just produce a score.
+The AI Maturity Assessment doesn't just produce a score.
 It surfaces the specific dimension where a team is weakest and recommends the first action for that week.
 The output is a decision, not a number.

 If your AI product's primary value proposition is "look what the model can do," you are building a demo.
-If the value proposition is "here is what you should do next," you are building a product.
+If the value proposition is "here's what you should do next," you are building a product.

 Layer 2: Design for the moment the model is wrong

 Every model is wrong sometimes.
-The question is not whether it will be wrong.
+The question isn't whether it will be wrong.
 The question is what happens when it is.

 At FLUXX, we built uncertainty handling into the phase detection logic.
-When the model could not confidently assign a phase, it said so.
-It did not guess.
-That decision was hard -- it meant some users got a less satisfying result on their first use.
+When the model couldn't confidently assign a phase, it said so.
+It didn't guess.
+That decision was hard - it meant some users got a less satisfying result on their first use.
 But it also meant users trusted the results they did get.
 Trust compounded.
 Engagement stayed high.

 The failure path is where AI products earn or lose trust.
 Design it as carefully as the happy path.